elemenel/mandala-py/README.md

 The primary python module used is Turtle, created by Wally Feurzeig, Seymour Papert and Cynthia Solomon in 1967.

 Master_Mandala_Maker creates mp4 formatted videos from screenshots of images.
-Containing over 30 unique scripts, it is dependent on seven additional local modules: t.my_angles.py,  -- outputs angle
+Containing over 30 unique scripts, it is dependent on seven additional local modules: t.my_angles.py,  -- outputs angle;
-Timer.py,  -- holds time and timer functions my_splash_screen.py,  -- generates watermark on mandala, title screens, splash screens, end screens my_hues.py, -- outputs custom shades and randomized hues of a given color range File_Scripts.py, -- source of file manipulation and audio, visual and final a/v processing My_template.py, -- provides template for mandala using the Turtle module, and audio_clips.py  -- Holds links to audio tracks on local machine.
+Timer.py,  -- holds time and timer functions; my_splash_screen.py,  -- generates watermark on mandala, title screens, splash screens, end screens; my_hues.py, -- outputs custom shades and randomized hues of a given color range; File_Scripts.py, -- source of file manipulation and audio, visual and final a/v processing; My_template.py, -- provides template for mandala using the Turtle module, and audio_clips.py  -- Holds links to audio tracks on local machine.